microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc.md

 There are a number of breaking changes in this version; please see the release notes for a list of these changes.

+## Data Processors

+Data Processors have been removed.

 ## Engine

 The following are required if you are using the `Engine`: